todogroup/ospology/whitepapers/business-value/content/en/business-drivers.md

 Open source provides full transparency to a piece of software, because the source code is available to all users and in almost all cases to the general public as well.
 This is the prerequisite to be able to analyze how the software works and perform an independent assessment of quality of the code, security, and other aspects.

 Transparency is crucial in situations where trust in a vendor's statements is not enough.
 It for example gives everyone the ability to make sure their requirements are met, or it can be used to lay open used algorithms for the scrutiny of a community to ensure fairness and correctness.

+This is especially relevant for security.
+Only if the implementation is open we can verify that the component actually does what it is supposed to do and does not rely on "security by obscurity".

 **In short, transparency replaces vendor claims with verifiable trust.**